 Consistent with FSTAG, we also recommend considering the maximum running slope across a significant subsection of a segment in estimating the effort required to complete a segment.
 For this system, we calculate 100 foot subsections, and consider 3 of these to constitute a significant subsection for the purposes of calculating the maximum running slope within a section.
 For a half-mile segment to only count as 1 for example, the overall slope must remain less than 1:20, AND there can be no more than 3 100' sections with a slope greater than 1:10.

 Finally, we recognize that some sections many not fall cleanly within these categories, and so we allow for the possibility of a half point.
-Consider 2 different half-mile segments with an overall slope of less than 1:20: one with 2 100' sections with a slope greater than 1:10 would be rated as 1, while one with 3 100' sections with a slope greater than 1:10 would be rated as a 1.5.
+Consider 2 different half-mile segments with no slope (less than 1:20): one with 2 100' sections with a slope greater than 1:10 would be rated as 1, while one with 3 100' sections with a slope greater than 1:10 would be rated as a 1.5.

 Effort Adjustment for each change in running slope, calculated for each 1/2 mile segment

-Begin with hikes on trails with a hardened surface.Like other rating systems, we distinguish here between a hardened surface (e.g., asphalt or stone dust) and a natural surface (dirt).
-A hardened surface means that hikers will not have to contend with muddy patches than they find difficult (or sometimes aversive).
+Begin with hikes on trails with a paved surface.Like other rating systems, we distinguish here between a paved surface (e.g., asphalt or stone dust) and a natural surface (dirt).
+A paved surface means that hikers will not have to contend with muddy patches than they find difficult (or sometimes aversive).
 Many (but not all) trails include information about the trail surface in the description or, if not, in reviews provided by other hikers.
-Beginning hikers should start out on trails with a hardened surface.
+Beginning hikers should start out on trails with a paved surface.

 In contrast, the state of natural trails is much less predictable, and the information typically available in the descriptions of trails or the reviews of other hikers may shed little light on this.
 Natural trails might be narrow, muddy, or present with roots, rocks, or other obstacles that a beginning hiker might find difficult.
 Natural trails that are poorly designed or maintained may suffer more damage through rain, or excessive use by horses or bikers.
 This becomes more likely with increases in the slope, and for trails that wind through a densely forested area.
 Of course, when a descriptions or a review indicates that a forested trail is smooth, clear, and well-maintained, interested hikers should not hesitate to try it out, as long as the length and slope indicate an effort score less than of equal to trails they have comfortably completed already